xp44mm/Notebook/RxNetInAction/Async in C# 5.0.md

 The `Result` property waits for the Task to complete before proceeding, blocking the thread.
 This works fine, and the test can now fail if it needs to.
 If an exception is thrown during `AlexsMethod`, it will be rethrown by `Result`, although unlike when rethrown by an `await`, it will still be wrapped by an `AggregateException`.

 By now, it should feel ugly to use the blocking Result of a Task.
-It is a dangerous thing to do, as we saw in "Interacting with Synchronous Code" on page 52 when in a single-threaded `SynchronizationContext`.
+It is a dangerous thing to do, as we saw in "Interacting with Synchronous Code" when in a single-threaded `SynchronizationContext`.
 Luckily, no popular desktop test frameworks use a single-threaded `SynchronizationContext` by default.
 Still, this solution wastes a thread and doesn't perform optimally because of it.

 ### Using Unit Test Framework Support